stilihristov/Strand/README.md

 **Year:** 2079
 **Concept:** Entomo-Agriculture & Subterranean Living

-By 2079, the once-fertile Po Valley has succumbed to hyper-aridity, turning the region into a steppe[cite: 26, 40].
-"Sub-Terra" proposes a survivalist evolution of the region's historical silk industry. [cite_start]Instead of farming silkworms for luxury, the settlement farms resilient insects (crickets, mealworms) for protein.
+By 2079, the once-fertile Po Valley has succumbed to hyper-aridity, turning the region into a steppe.
+"Sub-Terra" proposes a survivalist evolution of the region's historical silk industry.
+Instead of farming silkworms for luxury, the settlement farms resilient insects (crickets, mealworms) for protein.

 To survive surface temperatures reaching 50°C, the architecture colonizes the subsurface.Living quarters are buried 3 meters deep, utilizing the earth's thermal mass to maintain a stable 18°C, while "Solar Chimneys" and "Lightcores" pierce the crust to provide passive ventilation and natural light.